fastify/fastify-rate-limit/README.md

 - `addHeadersOnExceeding`: define which headers should be added in the response when the limit is not reached.
 Defaults all the headers will be shown
 - `addHeaders`: define which headers should be added in the response when the limit is reached.
 Defaults all the headers will be shown
 - `enableDraftSpec`: if `true` it will change the HTTP rate limit headers following the IEFT draft document.
 More information at [draft-ietf-httpapi-ratelimit-headers.md](https://github.com/ietf-wg-httpapi/ratelimit-headers/blob/f6a7bc7560a776ea96d800cf5ed3752d6d397b06/draft-ietf-httpapi-ratelimit-headers.md).
+- `onExceeding`: callback that will be executed before request limit has been reached.
+- `onExceeded`: callback that will be executed after request limit has been reached.

 `keyGenerator` example usage:
 ```js